zowe/community/Technical-Steering-Committee/conformance/squad.md

 # Squads

 This table contains the conformance criteria that a squad needs to fullfill before being accepted as the active squad.
+It is mainly intended for the use by the squad.
+The TSC may decide to accept even the squad that doesn't fullfil all the criteria.

 | Criteria                                                                                             | Followed |
 |------------------------------------------------------------------------------------------------------|----------|